Building Permit Information

 - Resolution 07-7472 and Ordinance 1828 (Amendments to Uniform Administrative Code, Uniform Housing Code and Uniform Code for the Abatement of Dangerous Buildings)

-The 2010 California codes are effective since January 3, 2011.
-Besides enforcing the 2010 California Building, Residential, Green Building Standards, Electrical, Plumbing and Mechanical Codes, City of Santa Clara also enforces the following code amendments adopted by City Council:
+The 2013 California codes are effective since January 1, 2014.
+Besides enforcing the 2013 California Building, Residential, Green Building Standards, Electrical, Plumbing, Mechanical Codes and the 2013 California Energy Code (effective 7/1/14), the City of Santa Clara also enforces the following code amendments adopted by the City Council:

-All building permit applications submitted to the City Building Department must comply with new emergency energy standards set by the California Energy Commission.
+All building permit applications submitted to the City Building Department must comply with energy standards set by the California Energy Commission.
+The 2013 standards will become effective on July 1, 2014.

 The goal is to ensure maximum reductions in wasteful, inefficient consumption of energy in residential and nonresidential buildings.
-Information of the new standards can be obtained from the Energy Commission website.
+Information about the standards can be obtained from the Energy Commission website.